openbmc/entity-manager/docs/blocklist_configuration.md

-﻿# Blacklist Configuration
+﻿# Blocklist Configuration

-The blacklist.json in package directory can determine i2c buses and addresses that should not be scanned by FruDevice.
+The blocklist.json in package directory can determine i2c buses and addresses that should not be scanned by FruDevice.
 An integer blocks an entire bus from being scanned.
 A bus/addresses object can block specific addresses on the bus while allowing scanning others addresses on the same bus.